hyperledger-archives/sawtooth-core/docs/source/rest_api/state_delta_websockets.rst

 State Delta Subscriptions via Web Sockets
 *****************************************

-As transactions are committed to the block chain, an app developer may be interested in receiving events related to the changes in state that result.
+As transactions are committed to the blockchain, an app developer may be interested in receiving events related to the changes in state that result.
-These events, `StateDeltaEvents`, include information about the advance of the block chain, as well as state changes that can be limited to specific address spaces in the global state.
+These events, `StateDeltaEvents`, include information about the advance of the blockchain, as well as state changes that can be limited to specific address spaces in the global state.

 An application can subscribe to receive these events via a web socket, provided